 Ease of use: Audacity is powerful, but it certainly isn't pretty.
 The user interface is probably the biggest problem with the software.
 Whereas GarageBand is neat, tidy, and sports a modern design, Audacity feels very much like a program built by engineers.
 Menus and buttons are somewhat colourless, with an initial impression that can be a bit intimidating.
 Once you get used to the perfunctory nature of it though, things make sense and you can produce complex projects in relative comfort.

-The latest 2.2.2 update does introduce navigational improvements and refinements to the light and dark themes, plus it shows that the enthusiastic developer base is as dedicated as ever.
+The latest updates have introduced navigational improvements, refinements to the light and dark themes, plus a built-in LAME mp3 encoder, which all shows that the enthusiastic developer base is as dedicated as ever.